 Dawson Rutledge is what anyone who cares deeply about music would be attracted to.
 He’s a hip, award winning, sophisticated young songwriter, a unique vocalist, serious about his craft.
-At nineteen, he’s already something of a vet, having crammed a full-blown apprenticeship into two heady years.
+At twenty, he’s already something of a vet, having crammed a full-blown apprenticeship into two heady years.
 “When I was in high school, I had this great teacher, Evan Bueckert, who had

 created a recording class,” says the young man from Cranbrook, British Columbia.
 “In this course we learned a lot about music and musical composition.
 By the end of the course, each student was required to write and record a set of original songs.
 At that point, I was hooked.”